swiss-territorial-data-lab/proj-borderpoints/README.md

 ## Installation

-The installation is performed with the follwing steps:
+The installation is performed from this folder with the following steps:

 * Clone the [STDL's object detector](https://github.com/swiss-territorial-data-lab/object-detector),
-* Get into the `object-detector folder`,
+* Get into the `object-detector` folder,
 * Switch to my branch,
 * The dockerfile of this project suppose the existence on the machine of an image called `object-detector-stdl-objdet`.
+    * You can control the image existence by listing the available images with `docker images ls`.
-If it is not available, build it from the folder of the object detector with `docker compose build`.
+    * If it is not available, build it from the folder of the object detector with `docker compose build`.
     * You can control the installation by running `docker compose run --rm stdl-objdet stdl-objdet -h`.
-* Get back to the folder `proj-boderpoints`,
+* Get back to the folder `proj-borderpoints`,
 * Build docker,
 * Run docker,
 * Get into to `proj-borderpoints` directory in docker.